 IMA has equipped employees with internaldigitalplatforms and tools aimed at controlling and managing internal and external processes, with regards to the management of warehouse flows, project planning and development of the entire supply chain.

 Through this internal digital re-organization we aspire to reach an higher and more improvedefficiency in the relationship with the customers.

 Explore our Digital Development Areas.
-Find out IMA Smart Machine.
-Discover the real IMA Smart Services.
+Find out IMA Smart Machines.
+Discover IMA Smart Services.
 Learn more about IMA Smart Organization.
-Figure our about our Projects and Partnerships.
+Figure out about our Projects and Partnerships.